KatTraxler/document-ai-samples/README.md

 If a bucket is specified outside the deployment project, `storage.object.create` permission needs to be granted to the Document AI Service Agent.

 ## Workflow Execution
-Specify your destination bucket in the data filed below.
+Specify your destination bucket in the data field below.

 ```
 gcloud workflows run document-ai-batchProcess-data `--data={"destinationBucket":""}`